urirosenberg/sampleapp/README.md

-This is a sample Python application that integrates with AppDirect and can be run on Google App Engine.
+This is a sample Python application that integrates with Google App Engine.